jcaw/sound-cues.el/README.md

 (sound-cues-add-cue sound function)
 ```

-The sound will then play each time the function completes.
+The sound will then play each time `function` completes.

 Some example uses: